mronkain/artmr/README.md

 ## Installation

 Install with `pip install artmr`.
-Currently works only with python 2.x on Linux and Mac.
+Currently tested only on Linux and Mac.
 Start the program with `artmr`.
 If you encounter errors about "Unknown locale: UTF-8, add these lines to `~/.bash_profile`:
 ```